 - Low Maintenance

-When it comes to vinyl windows, you don’t have to do much once they’re installed.
+With vinyl windows, you don’t have to do much once they’re installed.
 Just keep them clean!
 Normally a basic garden hose, soft cloth and, if needed, non-abrasive cleansers will do the trick.

 - Perceived Quality